Sample Answer

 Energy Management Action Plan

-- Conclusion – Summarize how these collective action items build value for the stakeholders of this system and enable them to compete in today’s world.
+• Conclusion – Summarize how these collective action items build value for the stakeholders of this system and enable them to compete in today’s world.
 Students must calculate a payback or return on investment for these action plans.
-Students should further identify potential trade-offs or concerns that may be associated to these decisions (i.e. technology availability, cost/schedule investment, stakeholder commitment, strategic or policy issues, performance measures or goals, incentives or taxes, etc.) and what contingency plans or alternatives might be necessary to eliminate or minimize these risks and the impact they may have that could impede implementation of the action items.
+Students should further identify potential trade-offs or concerns that may be associated with these decisions (i.e., technology availability, cost/schedule investment, stakeholder commitment, strategic or policy issues, performance measures or goals, incentives or taxes, etc.) and what contingency plans or alternatives might be necessary to eliminate or minimize these risks and the impact they may have that could impede implementation of the action items.